-- Boot Road) is running concurrently with the proposed development and it therefore represents a coordinated approach to provide residential development on the wider lands.
-The aim is to fulfil the development potential of undeveloped serviced lands within an existing residential environment. - The laneway is a cul-de-sac which is maintained by the Local Authority and is well located relative to public transport and easily accessible by car, bicycle and foot. - The Appellant has referred to the decision at No. 99 Boot Road, whereby the Board granted permission of a dwelling, thereby establishing precedent for development of this nature. - There are a number of commercial properties operating along the laneway which may not benefit from planning permission and are therefore inconsistent with the land use zoning objective. - Should permission be granted, the existing commercial operations will cease, thereby reducing the number of vehicles which access and park on the lane. - The dwelling has been designed to comply with the relevant policies of the County Development Plan and the document Quality Housing for Sustainable Communities. - The clear width of the lane is a minimum of c.
+- It is stated that a planning application on a site along the laneway (i.e. No. 97 Boot Road) is running concurrently with the proposed development which therefore represents a coordinated approach to provide residential development on the lands.
+The aim is to fulfil the development potential of undeveloped serviced lands within an existing residential environment. - The laneway is a cul-de-sac which is maintained by the Local Authority and is well located relative to public transport and easily accessible by car, bicycle and foot. - The Appellant has referred to the decision at No. 99 Boot Road, whereby the Board granted permission of a dwelling, thereby establishing precedent for development of this nature. - There are a number of commercial properties operating along the laneway which may not benefit from planning permission and are therefore inconsistent with the land use zoning objective.
+It is indicated in the appeal submission that the commercial business operating at No. 104 Boot Road does benefit from planning permission.

+- Should permission be granted, the existing commercial operations will cease, thereby reducing the number of vehicles which access and park on the lane. - The dwelling has been designed to comply with the relevant policies of the County Development Plan and the document Quality Housing for Sustainable Communities. - The clear width of the lane is a minimum of c.
 6m and there is sufficient width to extend the existing footpath to the north and provide a c.
-4.5m wide access road. - Mew houses are synonymous with Dublin and this application seeks to provide much needed dwellings on serviced lands, within an existing residential area, which will aid with the housing crisis.
+4.5m wide access road. - Mew houses are synonymous with Dublin and this application seeks to provide much needed dwellings on serviced lands, with an existing residential area, which will aid with the housing crisis.